maksemuz/pinger/README.md

 # pinger
 This is a kind of crutch in case of working OS X with WiFi.
-It makes ping to default router, after 5 pings lost in a row it restarts WiFi interface.
+It makes ping to default router, after $pcount pings lost in a row it restarts WiFi interface.